summa-dev/summa-solvency/zk_prover/README.md

 - `LEVELS` -> the number of entries in the merkle sum tree.
 By default it is set to 20, which means that the benches will run for 2^20 entries.
 - `SAMPLE_SIZE` -> the number of samples to run for each bench.
 By default it is set to 10, which is the minimum allowed by criterion.rs
-- `N_CURRENCIES and PATH_NAME` -> the number of currencies to be used in the benchmarking.
+- `N_CURRENCIES` -> the number of currencies to be used in the benchmarking.
 By default it is set to 1.
-For now you can only switch it between 1 and 2 as these are the only csv folder available.
-More will be added soon.

 Note that the `k` of the circuit may vary based on the LEVELS